-- (1) Visually inspect battery cover (030) for dents, distortion, or other damage and replace with new Saft cover (030), as necessary. - (2) Visually inspect battery case (010 or 010A) for dents, distortion, or other damage.
-If found, identify case for replacement. - (3) Remove battery cover (030) and visually inspect each cell (220) for any evidence of electrolyte leakage and damage. - (a) Damaged cells (220) should be marked for replacement or further cleaning.

-NOTE: Excessive electrolyte leakage will cause the battery to fail the Battery insulation test.
+- (1) Visually inspect battery cover $(\underline{030})$ for dents, distortion, or other damage and replace with new Saft cover $(\underline{030})$, as necessary. - (2) Visually inspect battery case (010 or 010A) for dents, distortion, or other damage.
+If found, identify case for replacement. - (3) Visually inspect visible portions of each cell (220) for any evidence of electrolyte leakage and damage. - (a) Damaged cells (220) should be marked for replacement or further cleaning. - NOTE: Excessive electrolyte leakage will cause the battery to fail the Battery insulation test. - (b) Excessive salts around the terminal posts gives an indication of possible leakage from terminal O-ring (290).
+Identify any cells with excessive salts for later torquing the lower nut (250). - (c) When inspection reveals electrolyte leakage from the cell at the vent hole opening, replace the defective O-ring (240).

+WARNING: USE CARE NOT TO TILT CELLS WHILE VENT VALVES ARE OPEN OR REMOVED; CONTACT OF ELECTROLYTE WITH CAN CAUSE SEVERE BURNS.

+- 1. Using the T01 loosen and remove the vent valve (230) from the cell (220). - Remove and replace the defective O-rings (240) from the vent valve (230)

+1005 May 15/2023

-- (b) Excessive salts around the terminal posts gives an indication of possible leakage from terminal O-ring (290).
-Identify any cells with excessive salts for later torquing the lower nut (250). - (c) When inspection reveals electrolyte leakage from the cell at the vent hole opening, replace the defective O-ring (240), refer to Vent valve O-ring replacement. - (4) Inspect the upper nuts (070), (140), washers (080), (150), and links (090 through 130) to ensure it is free of bends, tarnish, corrosion, burns, or loss of plating.
+- CAUTION: CARE SHOULD BE TAKEN TO NOT OVER TIGHTEN THE VENT VALVES (230) AS STRIPPED THREADS ON EITHER THE VALVE OR CELL COVER MAY ALLOW CONTAINMENTS TO ENTER THE CELL (220).
+ANY STRIPPED THREADS REQUIRE COMPONENT REPLACEMENT. - 3.
+Using T01, finger tighten vent valve (230) onto cells (220) securely in place. - (4) Inspect the upper nuts (070), (140), washers (080), (150), and links (090 through 130) to ensure it is free of bends, tarnish, corrosion, burns, or loss of plating.
 Minor tarnish can be polished off with a fine wire brush.
 Identify defective hardware for later replacement. - (5) Check all ventilation openings to make sure that they are clean and clear. - (6) Inspect the power connector (040) and its pins for defects, evidence of arcing or excessive oxidization.
-If observed, identify the power connector (040) for later replacement.

-D. Battery insulation

-NOTE: A breakdown in electrical insulation between the cells and the battery case will result in a "leakage" current, which, over a period of time, can discharge the battery.

-- (1) On a completely assembled battery, measure the insulation resistance between the block of cells and the metal case.
-The value measured must be at least $10M\Omega$ under a 250V continuous using a megohmmeter. - (a) If the reading does not meet the above criteria, the insulation is a "Fail".

-NOTE: If, after cleaning the battery and assuring that everything is dry, a leakage current is still less than $10M\Omega$ , then one or more cells (220) is defective.
+If observed, identify the power connector (040) for later replacement. - D. Battery insulation - NOTE: A breakdown in electrical insulation between the cells and the battery case will result in a "leakage" current, which, over a period of time, can discharge the battery. - (1) On a completely assembled battery using a megohmmeter under a continuous 250V, measure the insulation resistance between the metal box and - (a) the positive terminal of each cell, - (b) the power connector positive pin, and - (c) each pin of the sensor connector. - (2) The value measured must be $\geq 10M\Omega$ under a continuous 250V. - (3) If the reading meets the above criteria (≥ 10MΩ), the insulation is a "Pass"; otherwise, the insulation test is a "Fail". - NOTE: If, after cleaning the battery and assuring that everything is dry, a leakage current is still < $10M\Omega$, then one or more cells (220) is defective.
 Isolate and identify for later replacement.

-- (b) If the reading meets the above criteria ( $\geq 10M\Omega$ ), the insulation test is a "Pass". - E. Upper nut tightness
+E. Upper nut tightness